+Obje ctives:

+Find information to evaluate the course of the teaching/lear rning processes.

+•

+-

+•

+Sources of information: Instruments:

+• Pair feedback . • Portfolios or binders.

+• •

+• •

+ADVANTAGES OF THIS ASSESSMENT TYPE: DISADVANTAGES OF THESE INSTRUMENTS:

-• Sources of information: Peer feedback.
-Instruments: • Portfolios or dossiers. • Advantages of this type of evaluation: Example: It is carried out throughout the course and covers several aspects of the student's performance.
-Disadvantages of these instruments Example: Its implementation takes more time.
+It is carried out throughout the course and covers several aspects of the students' performance.
+Its implementation takes more time.

+several aspects of the students performance. •

+• •

+•

+•